asreview/asreview-makita/README.md

   --platform PLATFORM                       Platform to run jobs: Windows, Darwin, Linux.
 Default: the system of rendering templates.
   --n_runs N_RUNS                           Number of runs.
 Default: 1.
   --no_wordclouds                           Disables the generation of wordclouds.
-  --balance_strategy BALANCE_STRATEGY       Balance strategy to use.
-Default: double.
   --instances_per_query INSTANCES_PER_QUERY Number of instances per query.
 Default: 1.
   --stop_if STOP_IF                         The number of label actions to simulate.
 Default 'min' will stop simulating when all relevant records are found.
   --classifiers CLASSIFIERS                 Classifiers to use                              Default: ['logistic', 'nb', 'rf', 'svm']